conan-sum/IDI-take-home/README.md

 ## Getting Started

 1. Clone this repository
-2. Create a folder named `data` and place all the datafiles with the same format inside
+2. Create a directory named `data` and place all the datafiles with the same format inside
 3. Create a virtual environment to run the code
 ```commandline
 python -m venv tweets